EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.minnd

 minnd function                                                     AstroStat Description: Return the global minimum of a N-D matrix and its indices.
-This is equivalent to min(Data(:)), but it also returns the
+This is equivalent to min(Data(:)), but it also returns the indices of the global minimum.